ahoef/custom-select-menu/README.md

-A demo of custom styled select menus with no plugins.
+A demo of custom styled select menus with no plugins apart from jQuery.

 See it here: http://ahoef.co/select-menu/